vanthonglee/bowling-score-tracker/README.md

     participant IMS as In-Memory Storage

     %% Start a New Game
-    User->>FE: Enters player names and clicks "Start Game" FE->>BE: POST /api/game/start\n{players: [{playerId, name}, ...]}
+    note right of User: At least 2 players (up to 5) must enter their names to start the game User->>FE: Enters player names and clicks "Start Game" FE->>BE: POST /api/game/start\n{players: [{playerId, name}, ...]}
     BE->>IMS: Create new game\n{gameId, players}